Identifying when Precession can be Measured in Gravitational Waveforms: Parameter Estimation Results

-Only GW190412~\citep{LIGOScientific:2020stg}, GW170729~\citep{LIGOScientific:2018mvr} and GW151226~\citep{LIGOScientificCollaborationandVirgoCollaborationGW151226ObservationGravitational2016} exclude the aligned-spin measure $\chi_{\mathrm{eff}} = 0$ at 90\% confidence.
-The other 12 LIGO/Virgo observations peak at $\chi_{\mathrm{eff}} = 0$~\citep{LIGOScientific:2018mvr}.
-Based on this, studies have shown that it is likely black holes in binaries have low spin magnitudes~\citep{LIGOScientific:2018jsj, Farr:2017uvj, Tiwari:2018qch, Fairhurst:2019srr}.
-For this reason, in our standard configuration the black-hole spins were chosen such that there is zero spin aligned with the binary's orbital angular momentum, $\chi_{\mathrm{eff}} = 0$.
-We introduce precession by giving the more massive black hole a spin of $0.4$ in-plane and leaving the second black hole with zero spin.
+Of the 50 events reported by the LIGO/Virgo, 13 exclude the aligned-spin measure $\chi_{\mathrm{eff}} = 0$ at 90\% confidence~\cite{LIGOScientificCollaborationandVirgoCollaborationGW151226ObservationGravitational2016, LIGOScientific:2018mvr, Abbott:2020niy}.
+The other 37 observations peak at $\chi_{\mathrm{eff}} = 0$~\citep{LIGOScientific:2018mvr, Abbott:2020niy}.
+Based on this, studies have shown that it is likely \acp{bh} in binaries have low spin magnitudes~\citep{LIGOScientific:2018jsj, Farr:2017uvj, Tiwari:2018qch, Fairhurst:2019srr}.
+For this reason, in our standard configuration the \ac{bh} spins were chosen such that there is zero spin aligned with the binary's orbital angular momentum, $\chi_{\mathrm{eff}} = 0$.
+We introduce precession by giving the more massive \ac{bh} a spin of $0.4$ in-plane and leaving the second \ac{bh} with zero spin; two-spin effects are generally far weaker than the dominant precession effect, which exhibits the same phenomenology as a single-spin system~\cite{Buonanno:2004yd,Schmidt:2014iyl}.
 From Eq.~(\ref{chi_p}) we see that this gives us a system with $\chi_{p} = 0.4$.
-The opening angle for the binary when the signal enters the detector's sensitivity band is $10^{\circ}$ and the average value of the parameter $b = \tan(\beta/2)$ is $\overline{b}=0.11$.
+The opening angle for the binary when the signal enters the detector's sensitivity band is $10^{\circ}$ and the average value of the parameter $b = \tan(\beta/2)$ is $\overline{b}=0.11$, from Eq .~(\ref{eq:b_bar}).
 The signal is simulated using the \texttt{IMRPhenomPv2} waveform model that incorporates precession effects, but not higher harmonics ($\ell > 2$) in the signal~\cite{Hannam:2013oca, Bohe:PhenomPv2}.

+Our ``standard'' simulated signal was chosen to be more favourable to precession measurements than typical LIGO-Virgo observations.
+Assuming systems are distributed uniformly in binary orientation, masses drawn from a power law distribution and spins drawn from a low isotropic distribution (see Ref.~\cite{Fairhurst:2019srr} for details), we expect that 4 in every 100 binaries detected by LIGO-Virgo will be inclined at angles greater than $60^{\degree}$ and have $\overline{b} > 0.11$.

 The sky location of the binary was chosen to have $\text{RA} = 1.88 \,\text{rad}, \text{DEC}=1.19\, \text{rad}$.
 The coalescence time is $t = 1186741861$ GPS (corresponding to the merger time of GW170814~\citep{abbott2017gw170814}).
 The polarization angle, defined by the orientation of the orbital plane when entering the sensitive band at $20\mathrm{Hz}$, is $\psi = 40\degree$.
 The two harmonic approximation is calculated in the J-aligned frame ($\hat{z} = \hat{\mathbf{J}}$).
 In this frame, the polarization angle is $\psi_{J} = 120\degree$, which gives antenna factors for H1 of $F_{+}=0.34$ and $F_{\times}=0.53$ and for L1 of $F_{+}=-0.45$ and $F_{\times}=-0.30$, thus both detectors are roughly equally sensitive to the two GW polarizations.